odysseyofcoding/ODC.MdSharp/README.md

 ### Note: I will update it from time to time.
 It is a project, nobody asked for.

-### Parts of the documentation from MelissaWiki® will be reflected in summaries to provide a smooth coding.
+### Parts of the documentation from the Wiki by melissa® will be reflected in summaries to provide a smooth coding.

 ### Feel free to copy the code and to build your own version out of it.